-Seeing the land that deserved such status was a thrill beyond thrills even for someone who usually is attracted to locations beaming with people.
-Spending a few days in South Georgia and hanging out with the King penguins (see South Georgia British Penguins) in blizzardy weather was good preparation but nothing could quite compete with the mystique of Antarctica.
+Seeing the land that deserved such status was a thrill beyond thrills, even for someone who usually is attracted to locations beaming with people.
+Spending a few days in South Georgia and hanging out with the King penguins (see South Georgia British Penguins) in blizzardy weather was good preparation.
+Still, nothing could quite compete with the mystique of Antarctica.

 Of course, penguins are irresistible, and the three closely related species that we spent time with (or should I say who spent time with us) were the Gentoo, the Adelie, and the Chinstrap penguins.

-The Gentoo are the third-largest species of penguins after the emperor penguin and the king penguin.
+The Gentoo are the third-largest penguin species after the emperor and king penguin.
 They sport a red-orange beak, matching colored pinkish feet, and a fairly long tail.
-We saw a number of Gentoo colonies, on land for mating or breeding.
+We saw several Gentoo colonies on land for mating or breeding.
 Gentoo penguins are quite progressive at parenting as they take turns for a month incubating the two eggs deposited by the mother.
-They are also skilled at infrastructure as they build nests of stones and collectively develop a “penguin highway”, a path through the snow that connects the sea and their nesting area.
+They are also skilled at infrastructure as they build nests of stones and collectively develop a “penguin highway,” a path through the snow that connects the sea and their nesting area.

-The chinstrap penguin probably wins the prize for most goofy looks.
-Its name is obviously derived from the narrow black band under its head which makes it appear as if it were wearing a black helmet, or sporting a constant smile.
-Chinstrap penguins are amazing climbers and make their nest on top of rocks that one would certainly not expect them to be able to reach based on their appearance.
+The chinstrap penguin probably wins the prize for the goofiest looks.
+Its name is derived from the narrow black band under its head, making it appear as if it were wearing a black helmet or sporting a constant smile.
+Chinstrap penguins are amazing climbers and make their nests on top of rocks that one would certainly not expect them to be able to reach based on their appearance.

 Landscapes are nothing but extraordinary in their bareness.
-They look like they have been sketched by a pencil.
-And at last, I was able to photograph a few people, though admittedly they end up looking a bit like ants.
+They look like they have been sketched with a pencil.
+And finally, I could photograph a few people, though admittedly, they look a bit like ants.

 Finally, the most amazing sight in Antarctica is its ice, some of it in deep shades of blue that one would not believe could exist.
 Antarctica is the only place on Earth with these incredible stretches of blue ice.

-Antarctica, the land of peace and science and so much more.
+Antarctica is the land of peace and science, and so much more.
 May it be that way forever!